MarcusTSgithub/HeatBox_Alpha/README.md

 # BiLab_Heatbox
-Code used to run the heat box.
+Code used to run the heating box.

-This repository contains all the necessary code to use the heat box at Bi Lab.
-It uses:
+This repository contains all the necessary code to use the heating box at Bi Lab, SU.

 - Arduino code which is run from the Arduino IDE
 - Python code which I run from the PyCharm IDE
 - Matlab script to analyze the data collected by the Python code

-To be able to ONLY use the box for research experiments you need the Arduino code to upload to the Ardunio computer in the box.
-It's in this code you change the set point temperatures and related variables.
-I do recommend to get the Python code aswell to get a good overview of the real-time temperature and power readings in the box to verify it is doing what it's suppose to.
+A written guide on how to operate the heating box can be found on the internal server at "INSECT lab\Marcus\Box".